THE INTRODUCTION

 Positioned at the back of your property, these extensions are wonderful for blending indoor and outdoor spaces, especially if you’re looking to have an open-plan living area.

-5. Side Return Extensions:
+5. Side Return Extensions

 Got an unused alley by the side of your home?
 Transform this often-overlooked space into a vibrant living area with a side return extension.
 It’s an ingenious way to brighten up your home and utilise every nook and cranny of your property.